Final Assessment: Level 2 Food Safety at Sea: Ferry, Cruise & Commercial

 What are pathogens?

-Which one of the following is a high-risk food?
+Which one of the following is the best way to store waste in a galley?

 Which of the following is correct?